akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/gitcontent.png)

-5.This repository contains teh ARM Template & Parameter file which will provision a Virtual Machine Scale set and deploy application on it.
+5.This repository contains the ARM Template & Parameter file which will provision a Virtual Machine Scale set and deploy application on it.
 You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a seprate browser tab.

 6.Now, You'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
 Let us modify by opening this in **Visual Studio Code**.
 Run following command to open the parameters file in VSCode.
 Please ensure to modify the **vmssName** and **adminSshKey** values in the parameters file.